bootpack/bootpack/docs/examples.md

 # Examples

 The gallery contains eight standalone HTML layouts.
-All use the same selected Bootstrap 5 styles and JavaScript entry; there is no React or server requirement.
+All use a shared Bootstrap 5 foundation; Album and Elements add their own [page entries](page-entries.md).
+There is no React or server requirement.

 | Example | Layout and interactions |
 |---|---|